 In supermarkets or drugstores there are aisles and aisles full of highly specialized cleaners, decorated with warnings on their labels.
 We, too, had so many of these at home.
 When we went Zero Waste, we started to look for alternatives, since basically all cleaning products come in plastic.
-I was also tired of the aggressive cleaning products that I couldn’t use without wearing gloves because I would break out almost instantly.
+Besides, I was tired of the aggressive cleaning products that I couldn't use without wearing gloves because I would break out almost instantly.

 We went for vinegar, and after a while we realized that we actually neglected all of the cleaners we still had!
 The vinegar cleaner has become our all-purpose cleaner!
 In the end, we gave away all of our pre-zero-waste cleaning products.
 Oh, and there is no need for me to wear these unsexy yellow rubber gloves anymore - yaaaay 😝!

 This recipe is so simple I always feel like a fraud when I tell people "Nah, I make my own cleaning products" and they all go "Wow, that's so amazing!" 😅

 - 1 part of white vinegar*